Southwest passenger arrested, banned after allegedly pleasuring himself mid-air - NewsBreak

 A female passenger told the FBI that McGarity began to pleasure himself shortly after takeoff when she got photo evidence of him in the act.
 She also alleged she saw him lick his fingers clean at one point.

-After masturbating four times over the hour, the woman said McGarity fell asleep and she was finally able to alert Southwest flight attendants and was moved to another seat.
+After masturbating four times over the hour, the woman said McGarity fell asleep and she was finally able to alert Southwest flight attendants and was moved to another seat.‘I was in tears’: Storms cancel over 3,500 flights over the weekend, stranding travelers

 The woman handed over her photos to Phoenix police after landing.